deepaksood619/deepaksood619.github.io/docs/about-me/ideas/startup-ideas-physical.md

 - No large scale nuclear disaster
 - Smaller system can be stable

+### Reusable flex

+Flex that can be reprinted again and again.
+Or no need to print, just put up a flex, add a device which prints it.
+No need to remove and install new flex

 ## Civil Engineering

 ### Better and Cheap Pervious Concrete